JimKlein325/clinical-events/README.md

 This project was generated with [angular-cli](https://github.com/angular/angular-cli) version 1.0.0-beta.19-3.

+## Install Notes
+Install Lodash and Moment
+npm i --save lodash
+npm install moment

+Install Rxjs
+npm install @reactivex/rxjs

+Install Material 2
+npm install --save @angular/material npm install --save @angular/animations

+Install flex layout

+Run `ng serve` for a dev server.
+Navigate to `http://localhost:4200/`.
+The app will automatically reload if you change any of the source ## Development server files.

 ## Development server
 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
-The app will automatically reload if you change any of the source files.
+The app will automatically reload if you change any of the source ## Development server files.

 ## Code scaffolding